uscw/piecash-fiximports/README.md

 Getting started
 ---------------

-On Ubuntu you can simply install the Python bindings by:
+You can simply install the Python bindings by:

-    pip install piecash
+    pip3 install piecash

 Running the script on the example GnuCash file: